hemeac/kiwiTechTree/README.md

 I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that are consistent with the features added in this mod, but note that it also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
 I'm providing this this as is and not really planning on providing support for this.
 But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful.

 ## Mark IV Spaceplane System 3.1.2
 Shuffled the tech nodes.
-Added B9PS upgrade which reduces weight by 20%
+Added B9PS upgrade which reduces weight by 20%.
+If Rational Resources is installed, it will add additional cold gasses that are available to use with RCS blocks.

 ## Missing History 1.8.2
 Move liquid engines to deprecate node of Restock+ installed; move a few more parts to deprecated node if Restock+ is installed; Used Restock models if available.
 Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.
 If installed alongside Kerbal Atomics, will adapt the same LF/LH2 multimode design as the Stock NERV and ReStock+ Cherenkov and updates the RealPlume plume to match.